The Differences Between Doctors and Nurses, Explained

 Nurse Practitioner (NP)

-Also called Advanced Practice Nurses, NPs are RN’s with a masters or doctoral degree who have undergone advanced clinical training that enables them to practice (with physician backup) in primary care, acute care and long-term care environments.
+NPs are nurses with a master's or doctorate degree who have undergone advanced clinical training and have licensing that enables them to practice in primary care, acute care and long-term care environments.

 Licensed Practical Nurse (LPN)

-LPNs (also called Licensed Vocation Nurses) aren’t required to have completed a four-year college.
-Instead, they train for one year at a community college or vocational school and get licensed by their state.
-They work under the direction of a registered nurse, licensed physician or dentist.
+They train for one year at a community college or vocational school and get licensed by their state.

 Medical Assistant

-This profession requires a two-year associate’s degree.
-They assist physicians, often in outpatient or ambulatory care facilities, and are cross-trained to perform both clinical duties as well as administrative ones (like arranging hospital admissions and laboratory services and handling correspondence, bookkeeping and billing).
+Medical assistants work with physicians, often in outpatient or ambulatory care facilities, and provide basic patient care.
+They are cross trained to perform both clinical duties as well as administrative ones, such as arranging hospital admissions and laboratory services and handling correspondence, bookkeeping and billing.

 Photo credit: Getty Images